 From here you will continue the hike all the way down to the cable car station before boarding to go back to Sapienza Refuge.

-If you are in Sicily you must go to Mount Etna.
+If you are visiting Italy and have Sicily on your itinerary, you must go to Mount Etna.
 Even if you only go to Sapienza Refuge for a day tour and take a mini-hike up the crater that is literally next to the car park, do it.

 This is a once in a lifetime, not to be missed, opportunity.